thejosehuerta/cs260/assignment7/README.md

 ### 1. Tests
 Per the requirements of this assignment, we know we will need to test at least four different functions:
 1. Some Hash function that takes a value and calculates its hash value.
-    + We need to make sure this calculation makes sense and is consistent for its the foundation for the rest of the program.
+    + We need to make sure this calculation makes sense and is consistent for it is the foundation for the rest of the program.
 2. An Insert function that inserts a value into the hash table based on its hash value.
     + Apart from inserting a value correctly, we need a way to handle collisions.
 3. A Contains function that searches for a value and returns whether or not said value exists in the table.